pkgw/neurosynchro/doc/make-training-set.rst

    in the code.
 But it can be a helpful piece of information to have handy when specifying how the neural nets will be trained.
 ``log``
-   An input parameter that is sampled logarithmically in some well-defined range.
+   An input parameter that is sampled logarithmically in some range.
 ``res``
    A output result from the computation.
 ``meta``